pkirkham/pkirkham.github.io/_posts/analysis/2026-04-05-viscosity-bns.md

 The open source code for the BNS method is implemented in Python, Visual Basic, Fortran and Rust.
 As of the date of this blog post (early April 2026) it is understood that Mark Burgoyne testing the speedups achieved by re-writing some methods of PyResToolbox in the Rust language which should be much faster.

 A comparison between the Java implementation and the implementation included in PyResToolbox was tested using simple benchmark programs.
 These tested both the number of calculations per second achieved for single randomised compositions, and the number of calculations per second when executing in batch mode for a single composition at multiple pressures (feature included in the Python implementation).
+A total of 1,000 calculations are used in batch mode.
+Admittedly this is more than would ever typically be run (usually a user might use an array with 10s to a hundred pressure points).
+Use of 1,000 is deliberate as it gives the algorithm the optimal chance to show what it can do in an optimised condition -- after all, this is a benchmark.

 In batch mode, the Python implementation is able to take advantage of Numpy which is optimised for mathematical matrix operations, and can therefore be much faster.
 As an equivalent for Java, the logical approach is to implement a parallel processing optimisation, which it can be seen is rather trival to implement using Java streams.
+Shortly after this post was first updated with the benchmarks, Mark released the Rust implementation for these routines.
+Rust is enabled by default when configuring the Python environment, or it can be turned off.
+The code used to run the benchmarks is identical.
+It is the configuration of the environment that determines whether Rust is used or not.

 The benchmark programs that were used are:

 ```java
 public void testGasViscosityBNS() {